Your AI is now a model risk problem.

 |---|---|---|---|

-| SR 11-7 — Federal Reserve Model Risk Management Guidance | Are we managing AI models with the rigor SR 11-7 expects? | Model Risk Validation | Approved-model registry with effective challenge tracking.
+| SR 26-2.
+Federal Reserve Revised Model Risk Guidance (replacing SR 11-7) | Are we managing AI models with the rigor SR 26-2 expects? | Model Risk Validation | Approved-model registry with effective challenge tracking.
 Independent validation evidence.
 Documented model assumptions and limitations.
-Tied to the model owner, validator, and risk classification — every change logged with reviewer attribution. |
+Tied to the model owner, validator, and risk classification.
+Every change logged with reviewer attribution. |

-| OSFI E-23 — Enterprise-Wide Model Risk Management | Is enterprise-wide model risk in scope and continuously assessed? | Model Risk Validation | Enterprise model inventory with risk-tiering and change control.
+| OSFI E-23.
+Enterprise-Wide Model Risk Management | Is enterprise-wide model risk in scope and continuously assessed? | Model Risk Validation | Enterprise model inventory with risk-tiering and change control.
 Continuous validation harness.
 Material model changes flagged for second-line review before deployment. |

-| DORA — Digital Operational Resilience Act | Are AI-dependent operations resilient and observable end-to-end? | AI Gateway + Audit Ledger (CAVR) | Every AI call gated, logged, and identity-bound.
+| DORA.
+Digital Operational Resilience Act | Are AI-dependent operations resilient and observable end-to-end? | AI Gateway + Audit Ledger (CAVR) | Every AI call gated, logged, and identity-bound.
 Continuous audit chain across LLM, agent, and tool layers.
 ICT-third-party concentration risk visible at the gateway.
 Incident classification feeds resilience reporting. |

-| NIST AI RMF — Govern · Map · Measure · Manage | Do we have a structured AI risk program mapped to NIST functions? | Four-Component Spine | Govern: AI Gateway policy enforcement.
+| NIST AI RMF.
+Govern · Map · Measure · Manage | Do we have a structured AI risk program mapped to NIST functions? | Four-Component Spine | Govern: AI Gateway policy enforcement.
 Map: Model Risk Validation inventory and risk classification.
 Measure: Audit Ledger (CAVR) continuous monitoring.
 Manage: Assurance Packs and incident response evidence. |

-| SR 11-7 §V — Ongoing Monitoring | Are deployed models continuously monitored for drift and decay? | Model Risk Validation drift detection | Statistical drift monitors on every approved model.
+| SR 26-2.
+Ongoing Monitoring | Are deployed models continuously monitored for drift and decay? | Model Risk Validation drift detection | Statistical drift monitors on every approved model.
 Performance benchmarks tracked against validation baseline.
 Alert thresholds tied to materiality.
 Out-of-tolerance events trigger second-line review. |

-The four pillars of AI MRM
+The four components of AI MRM

 Governance · Validation · Monitoring · Change Control.